SkizzyAine/SkizzyAine/README.md

 - 👋 Hi, I’m @SkizzyAine
 - 👀 I’m interested in C,C#,C++
-- 🌱 I’m currently learning Python, MySQLite, JavaScript
+- 🌱 I’m currently learning Python, MySQLite, JavaScript, CSS, HTML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Anything ¯\_(ツ)_/¯
 - 📫 How to reach me on Discord: Skizzy#1337

 <!---